History/Background

 and animals that she experienced in her environment.

-At the suggestion of a friend, five years ago I started recording Arielle's speech.
+At the suggestion of a friend, ten years ago I started recording Arielle's speech.
 Low cost methods include

 tape, CD, or digital recording as ways to document a shy bird's speech!
 (Does your bird clam-up when